mmjmike/repseq/docs/usage_mixcr.md

 !!! note "Setting up the environment"
     Before getting started, make sure that main_repseq environment is chosen.
 Otherwise, check the [installation guide](installation.md)

 1) Create sample_df from dataset metadata in .yaml format (if it's in a tabular format, use external libraries such as Pandas).
 Remove unnesessary columns if needed.
-If METADATA_FILENAME is absent, it is set to `metadata.yaml` by default.
-If your dataset does not have metadata, create the dataframe manually.
-The neccessary columns are: R1, R2, sample_id, where R1 and R2 contain paths (using full paths is advised) to respective raw files, and sample_id are arbitrary unique identificators.
+Note If METADATA_FILENAME is absent, it is set to `metadata.yaml` by default.
+Note that this is relevant only for metadata created with NGSiK in CDR3.net group.
+<br>If your dataset does not have metadata, create the dataframe manually. <b>The neccessary columns are: R1, R2, sample_id</b>, where R1 and R2 contain paths (using full paths is strongly advised) to respective raw files, and sample_id are arbitrary unique identificators.

 ``` py
 from repseq import mixcr as mx